 Dir.
 Jamie Blanks

 Director Blanks over-relies on shock jumps and Silvio Horta’s screenplay fills up with red-herrings, including spooky janitors and menacing professors (Robert Englund) just in case the rudimentary murder mystery isn’t enough to keep viewers on their toes.
 Despite the lurid appeal, the film is actually one of the more bloodless slashers of the time, Blanks preferring to rely on building atmosphere and racking up the tension, than indulging in gore.
-The young cast all do a fine job and inject a bit of life into their mainly two-dimensional characters – particularly the brilliant Alicia Witt whose performance elevates her character Natalie above and beyond the usual slasher fodder histrionics.
+The cast all do a fine job and inject life into their characters – particularly the brilliant Alicia Witt whose performance elevates her character Natalie and ensures we root for her every step of the way.
 Also on top form is Jared Leto, who manages to make his selfish tabloid-hack student journalist Paul rather likeable.

 The striking looking killer cuts an imposing figure; the parka lending them a ‘hip’, gritty, and well, I guess ‘urban’ edginess.
 Adopting a purposeful stride more akin to Michael Myers, than the flailing, maniacal jumpiness of Scream’s Ghostface, this is one calculating, determined and vicious thug.
 Who is, of course, revealed to be avenging a past misdeed, as many great slasher villains are.

 Urban Legend is a charmingly old fashioned, straight-laced slasher that was as much a cut above the others of its era, as it has been date-stamped and defined by that era.
 Recommended!